hawkapparel/NodeJS-PokemonGo-BotAndClient/readme.md

 **Due to latest API changes, we recommend you configure the example_config.json file with your real device information and rename it to config.json**

+**Important
+Now in config.json you can put your gmail and password for logging into pokemon go**

 This bot/client allows you to Log In with your PokemonGo account, and choose with clicks on the map where you want to go.
 The bot will create a route to go to the goal using Google Maps service, usign intermediate waypoints (to avoid teleportation and ban).

 Also, you can get near pokestops and show them on the map.